Explore Edinburgh

 Food Type: Modern Eclectic

-A museum restaurant may not sound particularly inspiring for gourmets, but in Edinburgh the National Museum of Scotland sports a restaurant not inside, but on top, offering spectacular views of the castle and cityscape along with some of the city's finest cuisine.
-A high point for dining in more ways than one, the Tower has a chic, glamorous interior, excellent service and a vast menu, covering everything from oysters to melt-in-the mouth steaks.
-Specialities are seafood, especially Scottish lobsters.
+Positioned above the National Museum of Scotland in Edinburgh, Tower restaurant offers spectacular views of the castle and cityscape along with some of the city's finest cuisine.
+A high point for dining in more ways than one, the Tower has a chic, glamorous interior, excellent service and a vast menu, covering everything from oysters to moreish steaks.<br /><br /> Specialities include seafood, notably Scottish lobsters.
 The Tower is also renowned for its huge award-winning wine list of about 150 varieties.
 The outside terrace, which seats 70 diners, is extremely popular in summer and arguably offers the best view of the city to be had anywhere.
-For lunch and pre-theatre suppers there is a set two-course menu, or choose from à la carte.
-The Tower is open daily from 12pm to 11pm.
+The Tower is open daily from 10am to 10pm, open until 10.30pm on Saturday and Sunday.<br /><br />

 Address: 103 George Street Edinburgh